rowhani/AcuReport/README.md

 ### Notes

-- This is only part of the software that may not be used for any purpose and therefore, is *not stand-alone*.
+- This is only part of the software and therefore, is *not stand-alone*.
+- This is part of a *copyrighted software* and may not be used for any purpose.
 - The code is uploaded here merely to show my coding styles and skills.
 - *Sample reports and outputs* are uploaded to give you an experience of how they look like.